dalygbarron/pigScript/doNext.md

 I need to make it that script has a vector of pointers to instructions now since they are uncopyable and therefore cannot be put directly into a vector in any way.

+Passing out pointers to pointers is pretty unsafe, particularly since they can't be const for some reason.
+I think I need to figure out some other way.
+Actually I can just iterate over the vector of them or something storing the index and changing it on jumps, then stopping when it hits an end instruction or it reaches the end.

 # 12/11/2015
 nopppp it shall be a single array of chars, this means that there can only be a maximum of 256 variables, but that's a heap since they are basically the same as registers in